STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Introduction

 These elements are crucial for developing a successful \ac{HRI} planner that fosters seamless collaboration and coexistence in shared spaces.
 For example, even in relatively straightforward tasks like object handovers, the \ac{AR} must be capable of \textit{reaching} the handover location and \textit{approaching} the human in a controlled, easily understandable, and comfortable manner.
 This approach enhances the human operator's comfort while promoting efficient and safe collaboration, ensuring that the robot's intentions are easily recognizable and acceptable to the operator.
 Ergonomics considerations are key to improving the overall interaction experience.

+The following review therefore focuses on work most closely related to aerial \ac{HRI}, human-aware motion planning, and control synthesis under \ac{TL} specifications, in order to position the proposed framework \ac{wrt} methods addressing similar system classes and objectives.

 While the field of aerial \ac{HRI} is growing \cite{Wojciechowska2019ACM, HerdelCHI2022}, many human-aware navigation planners are still rooted in proxemics-based criteria \cite{Kruse2013RAS, Rios-Martinez2015IJSR}.
 Some alternative methods include the application of \ac{ASFM}, which allow robots to approach humans safely \cite{Garrell2017IROS, Garrell2019IROS}.
 Additionally, numerous efforts focus on ensuring physical safety of \acp{AR} operating in close proximity to humans.
 Safety mechanisms include imposing constraints on motion planners \cite{Nageli2017ACMTG}, fine-tuning controller parameters \cite{Berkenkamp2016ICRA}, implementing control barrier functions \cite{Cortez2021ICRA}, or applying formal verification techniques \cite{Barbosa2021CFMATS}.
-However, these solutions generally overlook comfort and ergonomics concerns and often simplify robot dynamics, of both which are critical in human-\ac{AR} collaboration frameworks, especially in high-risk environments.
+In a related direction, van Waveren et al. \cite{VanWaveren2023HRI} address perceived safety in motion planning for human-drone interaction by proposing a parameterized \ac{CBF} that constrains the drone's maximum deceleration and minimum distance to the human, adapting its parameters to individual users' subjective safety ratings.
+While this work provides important evidence that physical safety alone does not imply perceived safety, it does not model full \ac{MRAV} actuation dynamics, does not encode ergonomic or temporal mission requirements through formal specifications, and provides no uncertainty-aware risk analysis.
+However, these solutions generally overlook comfort and ergonomics concerns and often simplify robot dynamics, both of which are critical in human-\ac{AR} collaboration frameworks, especially in high-risk environments.